 Who has the higher bragging rights, the Navy Blue Angels or the Air Force Thunderbirds?
 That’s a tough one.
-Both are elite squadrons that fly supersonic fighter jets flown by pilots with combat experience and are known for their impressive flight formations and maneuvers.
-Both groups travel across the country and the world to perform aerial shows and flight demonstrations, like the Grand Junction Air Show for Navy Week.
+Both are elite squadrons of supersonic fighter jets flown by pilots with combat experience and are known for their impressive flight formations and maneuvers.
+Both groups also travel across the country and the world to perform aerial shows and flight demonstrations, like the Grand Junction Airshow for Navy Week.